 Remember the good ol’ days when simply having a website was enough to set you apart from the competition?
 Okay, so that was a LONG time ago… but there are still plenty of ways you can gain a competitive edge with your website using our apartment SEO checklist.

-The opportunities to grow with search engine optimization tools are limitless, so even implementing a small handful of these best practices will make a huge difference.
+The opportunities to grow with search engine optimization tools for apartments are limitless, so even implementing a small handful of these best practices will make a huge difference.

 Let’s get started!